ryanwang1203/ryanwang1203.github.io/index.md

 Hi!
 I'm Ryan Wang, a Ph.D. student in Mechanical Engineering with a background in Computer Science.
 My work focuses on applying generative AI, machine learning, and geometric modeling methods to advance mechanical design.

-I worked as an Algorithm Engineer Intern at Lenovo, contributed to knowledge graph construction and AI chatbots, and earned the VP Instant Award for AI Innovation.
-I’ve also published research on Jingdong’s self-built logistics system.
-In my free time, I enjoy playing the piano and guitar.
+Previously, I was an Algorithm Engineer Intern at Lenovo, where I worked on knowledge graphs and LLM-enhanced chatbots, and received the VP Instant Award for AI Innovation.
+Outside research, I enjoy playing piano and guitar.

 <div id="my-research"></div>

 ## My Research

-My work asks three questions: How do we design complex structures when every evaluation costs time and money?
-How can AI actually assist mechanical design?
-How can humans and machines collaborate without the engineer giving up control?
-I build computational pipelines that connect geometric modeling, mechanical simulation, machine learning, and generative AI, so engineers can explore more of the design space with fewer expensive evaluations, and still make the final decisions.
+I’m interested in how engineers and AI can design together without turning the process into a black box.
+I use AI agents to explore many design options, and digital twins to update them with feedback data over the product lifecycle.

 If you'd like to collaborate, feel free to reach out: **ywang54@scu.edu**.